asyncapi/website/pages/blog/websocket-part2.md

 I saw WebSocket APIs that provide different streams of messages on separate endpoints.
 It is often the case when you build the WebSocket API for the frontend only and design it for different UI views.
 In the case of Kraken API we have no endpoints.
 You connect to the root of the server.

-No matter what setup you have, just remember you should use `channels` to describe it.
-In the case of connecting to the root, it is a simple as:
+No matter what setup you have, just remember you should use **channels** to describe it.
+In the case of connecting to the root, it is as simple as:

 ```yaml
 channels: